Overcoming

 Norcal Brain Center employs a state-of-the-art diagnostic protocol that goes beyond standard evaluations.
 Our comprehensive physical and neurological examination is designed to pinpoint the exact cause of your dizziness or unsteadiness with unparalleled precision.

-- High-resolution, computerized eye movement recording
+- High-precision computerized eye movement recording

 - Assesses the function of all six semicircular canals